BlockchainInstituteChi/weteachblockchain.org/all_collections/_lessons/bitcoin-for-devs_lesson03.md

 ---
 <br>
 <br>
-<span class="openingParagraph">The Bitcoin blockchain was created to allow a network to coordinate and reach “consensus,” or agreement on shared data.
-Blockchains were created to solve the problem of how do users coordinate data with people, around the world, who they don’t know or trust?</span>
+<span class="openingParagraph">The Bitcoin blockchain was created to allow a decentralized network to coordinate and reach “consensus,” or agreement on the confirmation of shared data.
+Blockchains were created to solve the problem of how users coordinate data with people, around the world, who they don’t know or trust?</span>

 In this lesson and the next, we’ll walk through how the Bitcoin network comes to agreement on transaction data.

-But first, lets cover hashing as it is an integral part of the Bitcoin “Proof-of-Work consensus mechanism.”
+But first, lets cover hashing as it is an integral part of the Bitcoin Proof-of-Work consensus mechanism.

 A hash function takes an input value and creates an output value deterministic of the input value.
 For any input value X, you will always receive the same output value Y whenever the hash function is run.
 In this way, every input has a determined output.